 - The Golden Triangle BID continues to actively promote neighborhood businesses and the special deals, online orders, or gift cards they are selling, through the BID’s social media, local news contacts, and website.
 Contact us to share your information!

 - LISC is offering grants to businesses facing immediate financial pressure because of COVID-19, particularly entrepreneurs of color and women- and veteran-owned businesses.
-To apply for the current round of grants, click here.
+To apply for the current or upcoming round of grants, click here.

 - The Greater Washington Community Foundation is also offering rounds of grants for non-profits addressing the basic needs of DC-area residents through its Emergency Response Fund.
 View RFP requirements and updates here.